Consistently Outstanding since 2013

 How much is a foster parent paid?

 Our foster carers do a fantastic job, which is why we reward them for their hard work with generous fostering payments.
 The exact amount you’ll receive will vary depending on the type of placement and the individual needs of the child.
-The average payment we make to our fostering families is £490 per week per child.
+Our standard allowance for a child over the age of 5 is £501 per week per child.
 Visit our fostering allowances page to find out more.

 Will I be paid in between fostering placements?